pgj/mirage-kfreebsd/README.md

 loss.
 Do not try this on a production machine ever.
 You have been warned!**

+Note that since the kernel module is not installed to the default module path, one must specify it by the name of the file.

+    # kldload ./mirage.ko

 Upon the successful loading, some sysctl(3) variables should be created under the MIB `kern.mirage`.